alphonsk162/employee_management/README.md

 # Employee Management API

-A simple **FastAPI + SQLAlchemy + MySQL** CRUD application to manage employees.
+A full-stack **Employee Management System** with a FastAPI backend and Angular frontend.
-It supports creating, reading, updating, and deleting employee records.
+This application provides a complete CRUD interface to manage employee records with a modern, user-friendly web interface.

 ---